blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

 An **ESCO** (Energy Service Company) or independent energy consultant is usually the right party to find and quantify this waste.
 They're hired specifically to audit the building and identify savings opportunities that the building owner can't see on their own.
 The problem is that ESCOs often can't deploy anything.
 Corporate IT departments view unmanaged IoT devices on the production WiFi as a security risk, and getting a new device approved and connected can take weeks or months.
 By the time the network form is processed, the consulting engagement has moved on, or the engagement's momentum has stalled.
 The ESCO ends up estimating plug loads from utility bills and walkthrough surveys instead of measuring them directly.

 **Why Notecard.** Cellular sidesteps the IT approval loop entirely.
 The Notecard Cell+WiFi connects to the public cellular network, not the building LAN, and needs no credentials, no VLAN, no firewall exception, and no IT ticket.
 Practically, this means the energy consultant shows up, clips CT clamps around four branch-circuit hot legs, and powers up the device — sampling starts on the very first 60-second wake.
-The first `circuit_summary.qo` Note lands in Notehub on the next hourly outbound sync, so expect to see data within the first hour of installation.
+The first `circuit_summary.qo` Note (effectively a JSON payload) lands in Notehub on the next hourly outbound sync, so expect to see data within the first hour of installation.
 For faster commissioning visibility, set `report_interval_min=5` in Notehub before first power-up — env vars pre-provisioned in Notehub are delivered to the Notecard's local cache on the first successful cellular sync, and the firmware applies them on the next host wake after that sync.
 If the device is already powered and running, the firmware configures `inbound:360` (6-hour cadence), so a value changed in Notehub after boot will not reach the device for up to 6 hours.
 Notehub-terminal commands face the same constraint — they are queued for the Notecard's next scheduled inbound window and cannot wake a sleeping periodic device on demand.
-To push a change right away on an already-running device, connect a USB cable on-site, flip the Notecarrier CX DIP switch to `NC` (routes USB serial directly to the Notecard), and issue `{"req":"hub.sync"}` over the serial connection to trigger an immediate bidirectional session.
 There's no network form to fill out, and no dependency on whoever manages the building's IT infrastructure.
 This is the deployment model cellular-first IoT was designed for: getting sensors into places where a normal network connection would take longer to provision than the entire project.

 <NewToBlues/>